spyder-ide/spyder-docs/doc/panes/variableexplorer.rst

 DataFrames
 ~~~~~~~~~~

-DataFrames, like Numpy arrays, display in a viewer where you can show or hide "heatmap" colors, change the format and resize the rows and columns either manually or automatically.
+DataFrames, like :ref:`panes-variables-viewers-array`, display in a viewer where you can change the format, resize the rows and columns either manually or automatically and show or hide "heatmap" colors, with an added option for making the heatmap global or per-column.

 .. image:: /images/variable_explorer/variable-explorer-dataframe.png
    :alt: Dataframe editor showing data frame "heatmap"

+Additionally, toolbar buttons allow inserting, duplicating or deleting both rows and columns, and plotting a histogram of the selected columns.

-Additionally, the Variable Explorer has MultiIndex support in its DataFrame inspector, including for multi-level and multi-dimensional indices.
+The Variable Explorer has MultiIndex support in its DataFrame inspector, including for multi-level and multi-dimensional indices.

 .. image:: /images/variable_explorer/variable-explorer-multi-index.png
    :alt: Dataframe editor showing multi-index support